IamSebastianDev/mjolnir/readme.md

 ## Prerequisites

-Before using the Valhalla Script Parser, ensure you have the following dependencies installed:
+Before using the ValhallaScript Parser (Transpiler?), ensure you have the following dependencies installed:

 -   Node.js: You need Node.js installed on your system.
 You can download it from [nodejs.org](https://nodejs.org/).